 Because of past federal policies and practices, tribal languages are disappearing.
 Historically, many people held the idea that tribal languages hindered American Indian assimilation.
-This led to policies that banned tribal languages in school settings, contributing to language loss today.
+This led to policies that banned tribal languages in school settings, contributing to language loss today.8

 Of the more than 300 tribal languages once spoken in the United States, only 175 remain.
-If no action is taken, experts estimate that no more than 20 will remain by 2050.
-Montana is home to 12 of these languages.
-Of those, Assiniboine, Gros Ventre, and Montana Salish are critically endangered, meaning that the youngest speakers are elders and that they speak the language partially and infrequently.
-Despite having a large number of tribal language speakers relative to other tribal nations, the share of citizens of the Crow Tribe of Indians who speak the language fluently has decreased from about 85 percent 60 years ago to about 30 percent today.
-The decline has been especially sharp among young speakers.
-Languages that are not spoken by children are at great risk of becoming extinct, or of having no remaining speakers.
-Unlike speakers of "world" languages, such as Spanish and French, who can be found around the world, speakers of tribal languages tend to live on tribal homelands, meaning shrinking communities of speakers are not replenished.
-That means that tribal languages are likely lost forever when no speakers remain on tribal homelands.
+If no action is taken, experts estimate that no more than 20 will remain by 2050.9 Montana is home to 12 of these languages.10 Of those, Assiniboine, Gros Ventre, and Montana Salish are critically endangered, meaning that the youngest speakers are elders and that they speak the language partially and infrequently.11 Despite having a large number of tribal language speakers relative to other tribal nations, the share of citizens of the Crow Tribe of Indians who speak the language fluently has decreased from about 85 percent 60 years ago to about 30 percent today.
+The decline has been especially sharp among young speakers.12 Languages that are not spoken by children are at great risk of becoming extinct, or of having no remaining speakers.13 Unlike speakers of "world" languages, such as Spanish and French, who can be found around the world, speakers are not replenished.14 That means that tribal languages are likely lost forever when no speakers remain on tribal homelands.